kailashd94/Hospital-Analytics-Project/README.md

 **Technology used**

-**Excel**:Used for creating interactive dashboard and intial data preprocessing ,calculation and creating Quick summaries Dash
+**Excel**:Used for creating interactive dashboard and intial data preprocessing ,calculation and creating Quick summaries.

 **SQL**: employed to calculate specific KPIs and perform data transformation on raw datasets.